Josuto/monguito/README.md

 ```

 If you would rather avoid all this boilerplate and you are not planning to make your domain object extend from any other
 class, you can make it inherit from `AuditableClass`.
-This is an abstract class included in `moquito` that implements
+This is an abstract class included in `monguito` that implements
 `Auditable` and both declares and instantiates all the audit data for you.
 You may then use `AuditableClass` as follows:

 ```typescript